Mitsubishi Mirage: Europe

-Many export markets, such as Europe and Australia received the Mirage under the Colt name.
+Many export markets, such as Europe and Australia received the Mirage under the Mitsubishi Colt name.
 In the United Kingdom, where Colt was the marque itself, it was called the Colt 1200 and Colt 1400, after the engine displacements.
+Sometimes it was called the Colt Hatchback 1200/1400 to help distinguish it from the rest of the Colt Car range.
 In most of Europe, it was sold as the Mitsubishi Colt.
 The Lancer Fiore (sometimes called Lancer F) arrived in early 1983, which is also when the facelift appeared in Europe.
-European market models usually have the 1200 or the 1400 engine, with 55 or 70 PS on tap.
+European market models usually have the 1200 or the 1400 engine with a single, twin-choke, downdraught carburettor, with 55 or 70 PS on tap.
 Max power was reached at 5000 rather than 5500 rpm for the Japanese market models, and they were fitted with somewhat gentler cams for a less peaky power delivery.
 Some European markets also received the 105 PS Turbo model, which arrived in late 1982.
 After the introduction of the second generation Mirage/Colt, the original model remained available in Belgium (at least) as the "Mitsubishi Magnum", only offered as a three-door with the smallest engine and bare-bones equipment.

-Second generation (1983)
+Second generation (1983; C10/30)

 Mitsubishi launched the second generation Mirage to Japan in 1983, again splitting the range into Mirage (three- and five-door hatchback, plus four-door sedan) and Lancer Fiore (four-door sedan) models.
 A station wagon version of the Mirage was added in 1985, with a four-wheel drive wagon available from the fall of 1986 with the 1.8-liter gasoline engine.
 Many export markets sold the hatchbacks as Mirage or Colt, with the sedan and wagon commonly badged Lancer.
 This wagon model went on to become very popular in both the commercial and private sectors overseas as well as in Japan.
 C10-series chassis numbers denote front-wheel-drive models, while C30-series numbers are for four-wheel-drive versions (only station wagons).